 I don’t eat much bread these days.
 Am I avoiding carbs?
 Nope, clearly not, they are an essential part of my diet.
-I am avoiding evildoer carbs of the refined and sugary nature, yes.
-Most of the time anyway.
-Partly because it fits with my health and fitness way of life but also because I have an intolerance to fructose and fructans.
+I’m just avoiding some carbs because of a FODMAP intolerance to foods with excess fructose and fructans.
 Feeling sick, lethargic, and unable to function properly really takes the fun out of working, socialising, and working out.
-So I gave up wheat and rye and barley and then proceeded to cut down on other grains as well.
-Don’t ask me to use gluten-free flours because I’m likely to give you the look of withering disdain I like my not-so-daily bread to be nutritionally sound thanks.
+So I gave up wheat and rye and barley and then proceeded to reduce my intake of other grains as well as most of them contain fructans or I can only have them in small quantities to avoid symptoms.
+Don’t ask me to use gluten-free flours because I’m likely to give you the look of withering disdain 😉 I like my not-so-daily bread to be substantial, delicious and full of nutrients.
 Surprisingly, I found the transition increasingly easier as time went on.

 I love this bread because it has a tender crumb, and reminds me a little of focaccia (might be the olive oil).
 It is high in mono-unsaturated and omega-3 fats so it counts towards your fat macros for the day.
 But it’s full of the good stuff, right?